Kayanski/rust-compiler-bug-repr/README.md

 I used workspaces because the bug cannot be reproduces with only crate folders

 Crate1 has a compile error on purpose.

-Crate2 includes crate1 as a dependency based on its `feature1` feature Crate3 and Crate4 both include Crate2 without features
+Crate2 includes crate1 as a dependency based on its `feature1` feature.

+Crate3 and Crate4 both include Crate2 without features.

-Crate3 include Crate2 with the `feature1` feature
+Crate3 include Crate2 with the `feature1` feature only inside dev-dependencies.